blademaster777555-cell/MediConnect/README.md

 A medical appointment scheduling management system between patients and doctors.

+## 🔎 Project Overview

+Mediconnect is a web-based platform created to bridge the gap between patients and doctors by providing a convenient and user-friendly healthcare solution.
+It helps patients easily book medical appointments, communicate with doctors, and access trustworthy health information, reducing the time and effort usually spent on traditional healthcare processes.

 ## 👥 Team Members

 * **Đào Nhuận Phát** - Student1685476 - *Project Lead*